markgbeckett/zx81/zx-forth/README.md

 However, when investigating the ZX81-Forth display code, I also spotted that the Z80 is never set to interrupt mode 1.
 This means it will operate in Interrupt Mode 0, which retrieves and executes an instruction from the data bus when an interrupt is generated.

-###

-8 scan lines = 512 us = 1,664 T states

-Would like scanlines to be 12 T states longer

 ## Dictionary Layout

 All Forth environments rely on a dictionary of words, which the user adds to to provide the functionality they need.
 On ZX81-Forth, the core of the dictionary is held in ROM and users add to it (with a colon-defined word, for example) in RAM.

-A typical H Forth word has three components:
+A typical ZX-Forth word has three components:
 * It begins with a one-byte name-length-field, which is primarily used to hold the length of the word name.
 The lowest six bits hold the word-name length.
-The remaining tow bits are used to hold word properties (bit 6 indicates a task word and bit 7 indicates an immediate word).
+The remaining two bits are used to hold word properties (bit 6 indicates a task word and bit 7 indicates an immediate word).
-* The name-length-field is followed immediately by the name (as a sequence of ASCII characters)
+* The name-length-field is followed immediately by the name (as a sequence of ASCII characters).
 * Third, a two-byte, link field which records the offset to the next word in the dictionary (in a linked-list structure).
 This is used by the monitor to step through the dictionary -- e.g., when searching for a Forth word.
 * Fourth, the body of the word -- that is, its parameter field.
 For colon-defined words, this is a Z80 machine-code routine executed when the word is actioned.